-In the future, if the holder of this status will be able to find a job in America, this can be a problem.
-You will have to explain in great detail to the Immigration Service, which has “kept” you in a simple language school for so long.
+In the future, if the holder of this status has the opportunity to find a job in America, this can become a problem.
+You will have to explain in great detail to the Immigration Service what “kept” you in a simple language school for so long.

 And vague or flimsy responses may jeopardize the receipt of such a desired green card.
 Fragmented, uneven study, when a student moved from school to college and back, can also be an obstacle to formal employment.

 In any case, if there are plans to stay in the United States and eventually get a work visa or a green card, it’s better not to stay out on student status for a long time.